nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <h4>Terraform State List</h4>

-It’s hard to check how many resources were created after running `Terraform state pull` command, so we use `terraform state list` to easily see all resources.
+➜ It’s hard to check how many resources were created after running `Terraform state pull` command, so we use `terraform state list` to easily see all resources.<br>
-This command shows all the resources that are currently stored in the Terraform state file.
+➜ This command shows all the resources that are currently stored in the Terraform state file.

 ```
 terraform state list